turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 It is assumed that this archetype has had all its required textures and shaders pre-loaded.

 The emitters of the system will be enabled automatically.
 If a timeout is specified, then the emitters will be `burst`, with the number of bursts set so that the effect comes to a natural end when the timeout has finished.

-.. note :: This call must be made between calls to graphicsDevice.beginFrame() and graphicsDevice.endFrame() to guarantee correct execution.

 **Syntax** ::